naidnegib/integrity/README.md

 * `--debug` replaced by debug level `--debuglevel`
 * Description (out of verbose mode), in color, for New, Changed and unchanged (Ok) files
 * `--summay` partly implemented to start offering results
+* `--quickadd` (not refined) to add new files into checksums ignoring the already existing ones
+* Strings and constants moved to `constants.py`

 ## v0.3
 * Version output (`--version`)